Stable cohomology of congruence subgroups: Recollections

 whose columns are fibration sequences.
-All columns but the first are fibrations of (pro-)infinite loop spaces, so the coefficient system given by the cohomology of the fibres is trivial.
+(Fibres, and more generally finite limits, of pro-spaces may be computed object-wise, see \cite[Appendix (4.1)]{ArtinMazur}.)
+All columns but the first are fibrations of pro-(infinite loop spaces), so the coefficient systems given by the cohomology of the fibres is trivial.
 The same property holds for the first column by the main theorem of \cite{CEStability}.

+\begin{lemma} All the horizontal maps in this diagram induce isomorphisms on $\bF_p$-cohomology. \end{lemma} \begin{proof} The map in the middle row is a cohomology isomorphism, because it arises as a cover of the acyclic map $B\GL(\bZ) \to \Omega_0^\infty \K(\bZ)$.